Scotland is a world leader in tackling climate change – but the scale of the challenge posed by the climate emergency means we can’t be complacent.

 Nationally Determined Contributions (NDCs) are at the heart of the Paris Agreement, and set out the frameworks and actions to reduce emissions to well below 2°C above pre-industrial levels.

-By publishing this, Scotland demonstrates our commitment to openness and working alongside each other that’s so essential for COP26 to succeed.
+By publishing this, Scotland demonstrates our commitment to openness and working alongside each other, and provides the leadership for other countries to follow suit.